The only difference between you and your colleagues is that you're in charge.

 Learn to lead discussions and proactively manage different personalities.
 You never know what past experiences – good and bad – team members have had with one another.

-Whatever the history, your role as leader starts by setting a positive foundation for the team's interactions:
+Whatever the history, your role as leader starts with setting a positive foundation for the team's interactions:

 Leaders who give power to others can be very influential and motivating.
 When leaders use their power to help others accomplish great things, people often want to work very hard for them.